SysKitTeam/docs-point/releases/point-2022-2-1-release-note.md

 **Fixed an issue** where archiving a Microsoft Team would result in the following error: `Can not find the principal with id: <n>.`

-**Fixed an issue** where the result would be corrupted and have missing rows after the Group Access report was exported.
+**Fixed an issue** where the Excel file would be corrupted and have missing rows when exporting the Group Access report.

 **Various UX/UI improvements and minor fixes** are available.